isomerpages/moe-ast-olive/index.md

       title: "#OLiveWellness MLUs"
       description: Need a perk-me-up after sitting at your home work area for hours?
-        Take a break and pick one of our well-being Micro-learning Units from OPAL2.0 to recharge...
+        Take a break and pick one of our well-being Micro-learning Units from OPAL2.0!
       button: Click to read more!
       url: /olivewellness-micro-learning-units/
       image: /images/opal mlu thumbnail.png
       alt: OLiveWellness MLUs
   - infopic:
       title: Well Being Programmes for Schools and Divisions
-      description: "Well-being Programmes for Schools and Division: To find out a list of programmes available for your schools and division, check out the list of examples...."
+      description: Come check out these resources for well-being programmes available for your schools and division.
       button: CLick to read more!
       url: /olive/spotlight/well-being-programmes/
       image: /images/blackmores_head-00.jpeg